MRC-Epid-it24/intake24/docs/overview/get-started.md

 ```

 :::tip
-Documentation is automatically rebuilt and deployed to dedicated site whenever source code is updated.
+Documentation is automatically built and deployed to github pages whenever source code is updated.
 :::